-Faculty: Andy Fulkerson, Peter Hirschburg, Autumn Pettit, Carol Veneziano, John Wade
+Faculty: Andrew Fulkerson, Peter Hirschburg, Michelle Kilburn, Autumn Pettit, Carol Veneziano, John Wade

 The Department of Criminal Justice and Sociology provides undergraduates in Criminal Justice with a core of courses central to the discipline of criminal justice.
-Students are also exposed to specialized courses as preparation for careers in law enforcement, corrections and security.
-The department serves more than 300 majors and a large number of students who enroll in criminal justice courses for elective credit.
+Students are also exposed to specialized courses as preparation for careers in law enforcement and corrections.
+The department serves more than 450 majors and a large number of students who enroll in criminal justice courses for elective credit.

-The Department has an internship program for Criminal Justice majors which provides students with an opportunity to observe professionals in their fields and with practical job experience.
+The department has an internship program for Criminal Justice majors which provides students with an opportunity to observe professionals in their fields and with practical job experience.
 Students may continue course work at the graduate level by pursuing a Master of Science in Criminal Justice degree.